Aroflex II →

 approx. 2500 × faster than a regular computer, by using parallel processing.

 cryptologic of the T-1000/CA (Beroflex) in minutes rather than

 It typically took around 30 minutes to break a message .

-was supplied to a number of partner organisations in other countries,
+that was supplied to a number of partner intelligence organisations,

 including the US, Germany and the Netherlands.

 It allowed them to monitor the diplomatic traffic of several

 After Aroflex had been fielded to all NATO countries — around 1983 —

 the Turkish Government wanted to use the same machines for its